serenity-js/serenity-js/documentation/website/src/handbook/integration/architecture.md

 Protractor manages the web browsers used in your tests but delegates the task of actually _running_ the tests to ["Protractor Frameworks"](https://github.com/angular/protractor/blob/master/docs/frameworks.md).
 While in the past Protractor used to ship with adapters for several different test runners, more recently the project has limited its support to Jasmine and relies on community-supported modules to integrate the tool with other test runners.

-Since [`@serenity-js/protractor`](/modules/protractor) acts as a "Protractor Framework" it replaces the default "Jasmine Framework" and takes on the responsibility of delegating the task of running the test either to Jasmine, Cucumber.js, or another test runner Serenity/JS might support in the future.
+Since [`@serenity-js/protractor`](/modules/protractor) acts as a "Protractor Framework" it replaces the default "Jasmine Framework" and takes on the responsibility of delegating the task of running the test either to Jasmine, Mocha, Cucumber.js, or another test runner Serenity/JS might support in the future.

-This means that in order to run a web-based test you need two Serenity/JS modules - [`@serenity-js/protractor`](/modules/protractor) and either [`@serenity-js/jasmine`](/modules/jasmine) or [`@serenity-js/cucumber`](/modules/cucumber).
+This means that in order to run a web-based test you need two Serenity/JS modules - [`@serenity-js/protractor`](/modules/protractor) and either [`@serenity-js/jasmine`](/modules/jasmine), [`@serenity-js/mocha`](/modules/mocha), or [`@serenity-js/cucumber`](/modules/cucumber).

 ### Testing REST interfaces